2 Timothy 3

 16All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

 Notice the word "all."
-Not just the inspiring parts, not just the Gospels, not just the prophecies.
+Every part - the Gospels, the Prophets, the Law, the epistles.
 All of it.
 This is a sweeping claim.
 It does not mean every passage is equally clear or every story equally prominent.
 But it does mean there is no part of Scripture that lies outside God's purpose.

 17That the man of God may be perfect, throughly furnished unto all good works.